Asylum

 How Do I Apply for Asylum?

 There are two types of application, Affirmative and Defensive.
 In Affirmative applications, you are not in removal proceedings and may affirmatively apply for asylum through U.S. Citizenship and Immigration Services (USCIS), a division of the Department of Homeland Security (DHS).
-I Defensive applications, you are in removal proceedings and may apply for asylum defensively by filing the application with an immigration judge at the Executive Office for Immigration Review (EOIR) in the Department of Justice.
+In Defensive applications, you are in removal proceedings and may apply for asylum defensively by filing the application with an immigration judge at the Executive Office for Immigration Review (EOIR) in the Department of Justice.

 An Asylum Officer will consider your testimony and application in determining whether to grant asylum.
 There is currently no fee to apply for asylum.
 The limits on asylum grants varies greatly and is set by the President.
 The annual asylum limits have ranged from 90,000 to as few as 15,000.